 |Present Value of $20,000 Per Year Income Stream|

 How to Use Present Value in Retirement Planning

-Present value can be used to give you a rough idea of the amount you need to have saved at the start of retirement to meet your spending needs.
-You would add up your anticipated annual expenses, subtract out your anticipated fixed sources of income such as Social Security, determine how long you think you will live, and then calculate the present value of that stream of expenses.
-Compare that to what you now have saved, or what you think you'll have saved by your retirement date and you'll have a rough idea of whether you're on track or not.
+Start by adding up your anticipated annual expenses.
+Then, subtract out your anticipated fixed sources of income such as Social Security, determine how long you think you could live, and calculate the present value of that stream of expenses.
+Compare that to what you now have saved—or what you think you'll have saved by your retirement date—and you'll have a rough idea of whether you're on track or not for your savings goal.

 Calculating Present Value in Excel

-When using an Excel spreadsheet you can use the PV formula to do the calculations for you.
-The formula tool will ask you for the rate, total number of payments, the amount of payment, future value, and whether payments should be applied at the beginning or end of a period.
+When using a Microsoft Excel spreadsheet, you can use a PV formula to do the calculations for you.
+The formula menu has a PV function with an interface that will ask you for the rate, total number of payments, the amount of payment, future value, and whether payments should be applied at the beginning or end of a period.

 Present Value of Your Social Security Benefits

 Present value calculations are the best way to compare one Social Security claiming choice to another.
 Many online Social Security calculators use this methodology and do the calculations for you.
 This can help you visually see which choice is worth more to you over your expected lifetime.